vivek-cloudreach/vivek-cloudreach/README.md

-- 👋 Hi, I’m Vivek Sthia
+- 👋 Hi, I’m Vivek Sethia
 - 👀 I’m interested in cloud technologies working as DevOps/SRE Engineer.
 - 🌱 I’m currently learning to become proficient in multi-cloud technologies
 - 📫 You can reach me using my email:vivek.sethia@cloudreach.com